 “John – Great work.”
 (I hadn’t really done much … but who was I to argue?).

-So my next step was to institutionalize the program within the Sales organization.
-After completing the 5 interviews, I announced the program to our sales team in a 40 minute presentation that shared the results.
+So my next step was to institutionalize the win-loss analysis program within the Sales organization.
+After completing the 5 interviews, I introduced the program to our sales team in a 40 minute presentation that shared the results.

 “Here is how we won at ABC – here is how we beat the competition”.

 “Here is why we lost at XYZ – here’s what our competitors did, etc.“

 Then I explained how every sales person could benefit by leveraging this service.

 “It will provide you with invaluable in-depth account research – and you’ll learn all about your competition at the account.”